zhdpavlo/Car/README.md

 - How polymorphism works through method overriding

-- When and why to use abstract classes
+- When and why to use abstract classes and interfaces

 - The difference between nested and anonymous classes